hamzaafzalv/hamzaafzalv/README.md

 ## Skills

-- **Data Analysis:** Proficient in using Python, R, and SQL to perform data manipulation and analysis tasks.
+- **Data Analysis:** Proficient in using Python and SQL to perform data manipulation,cleaning and analysis tasks.
-- **Data Visualization:** Skilled in creating interactive visualizations using libraries like Matplotlib, Seaborn, and Plotly.
+- **Data Visualization:** Skilled in creating interactive visualizations using tools and libraries like Tableau, Matplotlib and Seaborn.
-- **Data Cleaning:** Experienced in handling messy data and transforming it into a structured format.
 - **Statistical Analysis:** Familiar with statistical methods and hypothesis testing to derive meaningful insights.
-- **Version Control:** Proficient with Git and GitHub for collaborative projects and version control.
-- **Tools:** Comfortable with Jupyter Notebooks, pandas, NumPy, and other data analysis libraries.

 ## Projects